mshimizu-kx/docs/docs/interfaces/protobuf/reference.md

   [displayMessageSchema](#protobufkdbdisplaymessageschema)      Display the schema definistion of the message

 Serialize / Deserialize
-  [parseArray](#protobufkdbparsearray)            Deserialize encoded protobuf character array to a specified schema [parseArrayArena](#protobufkdbparsearrayarena)       Deserialize encoded protobuf character array with the
+  [parseArray](#protobufkdbparsearray)            Deserialize encoded Protobuf character array to a specified schema [parseArrayArena](#protobufkdbparsearrayarena)       Deserialize encoded Protobuf character array with the
-                        specified schema creating an intermediate protobuf message on google arena [serializeArray](#protobufkdbserializearray)        Serialize kdb+ object with the specified schema [serializeArrayArena](#protobufkdbserializearrayarena)   Serialize kdb+ object with the specified schema creating an intermediate protobuf message on google arena
+                        specified schema creating an intermediate Protobuf message on google arena [serializeArray](#protobufkdbserializearray)        Serialize kdb+ object with the specified schema [serializeArrayArena](#protobufkdbserializearrayarena)   Serialize kdb+ object with the specified schema creating an intermediate Protobuf message on google arena

 Save / Load
   [loadMessage](#protobufkdbloadmessage)    Load the specified file and deserialize contents to a kdb+ object